jkwoods/FHE-DGHV/README.md

 ```
 ./configure --enable-cxx   //more complex options for specific processors/ISAs are
-                           //available through the GMP manual; reccomended you choose
+                           //available through the GMP manual;
-                           //something specific to your system
+                           //but GMP is good at guessing
 make
 make check
 make install